BenLewis42/478_project/README.md

 **What is the purpose of your research project?**

-Our research project's purpose is to explore patterns in COVID-19 vaccination rates in the United States related to other factors such as age, gender, race/ethnicity, socioeconomic status, etc.
+Our research project's purpose is to explore patterns in COVID-19 vaccination rates and deaths in the United States related to other factors such as age, gender, race/ethnicity, socioeconomic status, etc.

 **What other research has been done in this area?
 Make sure to include 3+ links to related works, as well as a summary of what that work has discovered.**